1999 Norwegian Football Cup

 The 1999 Norwegian Football Cup the 94th edition of the Norwegian Football Cup.
-The Cup was won by Rosenborg after beating Brann in the cup final with the score 2–0.
+The Cup was won by Rosenborg after beating Brann in the final with the score 2–0.
 This was Rosenborg's eighth Norwegian Cup title.

 Calendar

 Below are the dates for each round as given by the official schedule:

 First round

 The First round was played on 4 May and 5 May.
 Two 1. divisjon sides, Eik-Tønsberg and Skjetten was eliminated in this round.